apache/cordova-docs/www/docs/en/3.5.0/guide/platforms/android/upgrade.md

 6. Update any references to the `org.apache.cordova.api` package to be `org.apache.cordova`.

    __NOTE__: all core APIs have been removed and must be installed as plugins.
-Please see the <a href="../../../plugin_ref/plugman.html">Using Plugman to Manage Plugins</a> Guide for details.
+Please see the Using Plugman to Manage Plugins Guide for details.

 ## Upgrade to 2.9.0 from 2.8.0